-But, what is e-recruitment?
-What are its advantages and disadvantages?
-And, what are the best recruitment systems?
+But what is e-recruitment?
+What are the pros and cons of using it?
+And what are the best recruitment systems?

-E-recruitment, also known as online recruitment refers to using cloud-based recruitment software, web-based resources and other technology to find, attract, interview and hire new personnel.
+E-recruitment, also known as online recruitment refers to cloud-based recruitment software, web-based resources, and other technology to find, attract, interview, and hire new personnel.

 The purpose of e-recruitment is to make recruiting processes more efficient and less expensive.
 And, by using e-recruitment, HR managers can reach a larger pool of potential employees and speed up the hiring process.

-More and more people use the internet to find jobs and gather information on companies before job interviews.
-By having a strong presence on the internet and using online recruitment methods, businesses can receive a large number of candidates and manage their recruitment process seamlessly.
+More and more people these days use the internet to search for work and find out more about companies before job interviews.
+By having a strong presence on the internet and using online recruitment methods, businesses can have access to a large pool of candidates and seamlessly manage their recruitment process.